 We are convinced that if an individual takes an interest, delves into issues and critically evaluates available information, he/she will change for the better.

 We listen.
-Listening is just as important as talking.
+Listening and being fully present is just as important as talking.

 We use considered arguments, and never speak from a position of power or raise a fist.